Apr 19, 2024

 1. Better Drainage: Billy Bunkers are designed with a particular liner system that includes porous material, gravel, and a high-quality sand cap.
 This design allows for efficient drainage from the bunker, reducing the likelihood of standing water and ensuring consistent playing conditions even after heavy rain.

-2. Reduced Contamination: The liner system also helps prevent contamination of the bunker sand by soil and organic matter, making bunkers more challenging to maintain and negatively impacting play.
+2. Reduced Contamination: The liner system also helps prevent soil and organic matter from contaminating the bunker sand, making bunkers more challenging to maintain and negatively impacting play.
 This separation between the sand and the underlying mud contributes to the longevity of the bunker's sand quality.

 3. Consistent Sand Depth: The liner system helps maintain a constant depth of sand throughout the bunker, which is essential for golfers as it provides a predictable playing experience.
 Traditional bunkers often need help with sand erosion and inconsistent depths.